automl/neps/docs/dev_docs/roadmap.md

 ### Documentation

+- Add example for spawning cloud instances via run pipeline
-- NAS documentation
+- Add NAS documentation
-- Optimizer pages (Anton, Neeratyoy)
 - Keep a changelog, add to it before each release

+### Tests

+- Regression tests to run on cluster on each version release